Scan profiles

 • Small Payload List of well-known files

-• Detection Based on string matches in responses
+• Detection based on string matches in responses

 • If our plugin finds a Path Traversal vulnerability, it also tries to check if it could